Caring for the animals is a part of way of life that centers on creating a sustainable environment and equilibrium

-Community traditions are an important part of the daily practices that ground the community of Um al Khair in our history and land and allow us to continue resisting the efforts to displace and dispossess us.
-As Bedouins, our goats and sheep are not only a part of our historic shepherding lifestyle; they provide us with resources for our day to day life, such as the goats’ milk.
+Community traditions are an important part of the daily practices that ground communities in our history and land and allow us to continue resisting the efforts to displace and dispossess us.
+For those living in rural areas, their goats and sheep are not only a part of their historic shepherding lifestyle; they provide resources for daily life, such as the goats’ milk.

-You are welcome to join our milking workshop in order to get a closer perspective into our relationship with our goats and sheep and how this relates to our resistance in preserving our unique culture.
+You are welcome to join our milking workshop in order to get a closer perspective into how shepherding and caring for these animals relates to local resistance in preserving these communities’ unique culture.

-We will explain the history of our connection to this land through shepherding, as well as sit side-by-side with you to teach you how to milk the goats.
-Rest in our community, in the middle of the vast and beautiful South Hebron Hills, as you sip fresh goat’s milk that you just procured yourself, or allow us to use the milk to make the traditional drink, sahlab (za’atar, milk, tea), for you to enjoy.
+Your hosts will explain the history of their connection to this land through shepherding, as well as sit side-by-side with you to teach you how to milk the goats.
+Feel at home in the community, in the middle of the vast and beautiful South Hebron Hills, as you sip fresh goat’s milk that you just procured yourself, or use the milk to make the traditional drink, sahlab (za’atar, milk, tea), for you to enjoy.

 Your day out on the trails of South Hebron Hills brings you into a better understanding of an altogether different way of life, building fires out in the open, and learning how to take care of hundreds of goats and sheep.

 For individuals the cost is $35.
 Bring more people and get a discount on each subsequent person.
 Bringing a party of more than four? – check out our special group rates.